TA-Express2/nodejs-app/markbook/README.md

 This is a **Standard Web application** using [Node.js](http://nodejs.org), [Express](expressjs.com) and [MongoDB](https://www.mongodb.com/).

-We implement simple grade book where the teachers can upload the marks of their students and they can see the anytime.
+We implement simple grade book where the teachers can upload the marks of their students and they can see them anytime.

 ### Technologies used